Study Abroad Planning

 In preparation for this meeting, please do the following:

-3. If you have not done so already, please review the process for off-campus
+3. Please review the process for off-campus registration.

 2. Where can I study?

 Biology majors have regularly studied abroad in Denmark, Africa, Australia, New Zealand, Central America, and the United Kingdom.
 Students have also attended programs here in North America, such as those offered by the following: Williams-Mystic semester in Mystic, CT; the SEA Semester programs in Woods Hole, MA; Jackson Laboratories in Bar Harbor, ME; and Memorial Sloan-Kettering Cancer Center in New York City.
-The Study Abroad office has information on all these programs and others.
+The Center for Global Education has information on all these programs and others.

 3. How many courses taken elsewhere can I count towards my Biology major?